defold/defold.github.io/_posts/2026-02-17-Creator-Spotlight-Kuyi-Mobile.md

 I always advise new Defold users to just jump in and make their first game.
 The engine is very straightforward and easy to understand, and there’s no better way to learn than by building something.

-I can almost guarantee you’ll enjoy using it—whether you’re a beginner or an experienced developer looking for a streamlined tool.
+I can almost guarantee you’ll enjoy using it — whether you’re a beginner or an experienced developer looking for a streamlined tool.

 ![Clinko](/images/posts/developer-spotlight-erick-kuyi-mobile/clinko.png)

 ##### Can you share with us what’s next at Kuyi Mobile?
 Are there new directions, like new genres, deeper systems, or platform expansions you’d like to take on?

-As I’m answering this, I’ve already started working on a new game project—and it’s progressing really well.
+As I’m answering this, I’ve already started working on a new game project — and it’s progressing really well.
 At my current pace, I expect to release it within the next month or so.
 I can see myself making more web games in the next 2 to 3 years!

 ##### Finally, how can the community follow you?

-You can always find me on X (Twitter) as @kuyimobile or on Bluesky at @kuyimobile.bsky.social.
-I also lurk on Defold’s Discord server, so feel free to tag if you have any Q’s!
+You can always find me on [X (Twitter) as @kuyimobile]() or on [Bluesky at @kuyimobile.bsky.social](https://bsky.app/profile/kuyimobile.bsky.social).
+I also lurk on Defold’s Discord server, so feel free to tag if you have any questions!

-Please visit my website as well if you’d like to try out my games! 🙏
+Please visit [my website](https://www.kuyimobile.com/about.php) as well if you’d like to try out my games! 🙏

 ##### Thank you very much for the interview, and we wish you more and more successes!